Statistics

 1. The Prior — P(H)

 The prior probability P(H) is your belief in hypothesis H before seeing the evidence.
-This is the most philosophically contested element of Bayesian inference and the main source of objection from frequentist critics.
-Where does the prior come from?
-It can come from domain expertise, previous studies, theoretical considerations, or deliberately uninformative “default” choices.
-The subjectivity of priors is not a bug — it is a feature that forces researchers to make their assumptions explicit and testable.
-Probability distributions are used to encode priors over continuous parameters.
+The subjectivity of priors is not a bug — it forces researchers to make their assumptions explicit and testable rather than hiding them in opaque model choices.

 2. The Likelihood — P(E | H)